arviiyer/securevault/README.md

 # SecureVault: A Secure File Encryption and Decryption Tool

 SecureVault is a lightweight tool built in Go that allows users to securely encrypt and decrypt files within a directory using AES-256 encryption.
 Now, with **concurrency**, SecureVault takes advantage of multi-core processing to make file encryption and decryption significantly faster.
-This project is ideal for anyone looking to safeguard sensitive data or learn about implementing cryptographic techniques.
+This tool is ideal for anyone looking to safeguard sensitive data or learn about implementing cryptographic techniques.

 ---